 The medical field has seen a strong surge in female physicians—an increase of a whopping 447% from 1980-2010, according to the American Medical Association.
 It’s a sharp contrast to 1847, when Harriet Hunt was the first female to apply to Harvard Medical School (her application was summarily rejected).
 Today, women represent more than 30% of all physicians and more than 45% of all residents and fellows.
 Ironically, women’s growing presence in medicine means more of them will encounter the inequity of insurance rate premiums they are charged for disability income insurance, with premiums as much as 40% to 50% higher than those for males.
-The reason for the difference in premium comes down to experience, essentially—historically, insurance companies have found that women tend to file more disability claims (women are more likely than men to see a doctor when something is wrong – men just die earlier) and are disabled for a longer period of time, so they are charged higher premiums for coverage.
+The reason for the difference in premium comes down to experience, essentially—historically, insurance companies have found that women tend to file more disability claims than men and are disabled for a longer period of time, so they are charged higher premiums for coverage.

 How to keep disability premiums at a minimum